iatmachian/imunify360-doc-test/docs/stand_alone/README.md

 **Beta version limitations**

 * No WebShield support yet (Captcha, GreyList and etc.)
-* Support for apache server only, Ngix/LiteSpeed/OpenLiteSpeed are coming
 * No support for managing disabled rules yet.
 See also: [Disabled rules](/dashboard/#disabled-rules)